 Relinquishing themselves to the all-powerful waters of the North, these underwater villages in Yorkshire have our curiosity at an all-time peak, each boasting a story as unique as the next.
-From those abandoned for the greater good, to the one’s that fell victim to coastal erosion – here’s some of the most fascinating underwater villages in Yorkshire.
+From those abandoned for the greater good, to the ones that fell victim to coastal erosion – here are some of the most fascinating underwater villages in Yorkshire.

 1. West End